-New life, apart: Conjoined twins have been separated
+Update: Conjoined twins separated, one now out of surgery

 The most critical phase

 Shortly before 9 p.m., the operating room intensifies.
 The surgeons have reached their most critical phase: They must separate the shared blood vessels between the two boys.
-Veins are very thin walled, and one section of Jadon and Anias's brains are intricately tied together.
+Veins are very thin walled, and one section of Jadon and Anias' brains are intricately tied together.

 A single cut that goes too deep can lead to catastrophic bleeding.